The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Phase transitions among different -DTCs thorough subspace-thermal DTCs

 \subsection{Robust subharmonic oscillations against local perturbations}

 As $n_1$-DTC and $n_2$-DTC are both robust against local perturbations, we expect the system will remain $n_1$-DTC or $n_2$-DTC when $s$ is close to 0 or 1.
 When $s$ is far from 0 and 1, the system will become thermalized in the $\{Q_{i,j}\}$-subspaces.
-However, as such thermalization does not close the quasi-spectral gap, the $2\pi/n_G$ quasi-spectral separation remains robust (see Appendix~\ref{app:perturbGap} for details) against local perturbations.
+However, as such thermalization does not close the quasi-spectral gap for states with different $Q_{i,j}$ configurations, the LPCPG condition still holds, so that $2\pi/n_G$ quasi-spectral separation remains robust against local perturbations.
 From the discussion in Sec.~\ref{sec:theorem} and Appendix~\ref{app:perturbGap}, the correction for the $2\pi/n_G$ quasi-spectral separation is approximately $\Delta^{(n_G)} \sim \lambda^{O(l_\alpha)}$, where the $l_\alpha$ counts the number of $n_G$-period $n_L$-sites units in the whole chain.
 Thus, the $2\pi/n$ quasi-spectral gap is exponentially robust to local perturbations and becomes exact in the thermodynamic limit.
 As an illustration, we have also numerically simulated the quasi-spectral gap dependence with $\lambda$ for period doubling ST-DTC $U_F^{(2\rightarrow 4)}(s)$ at fully thermalized point $s=0.6$, during the phase transition from 2-DTC to 4-DTC (see Fig.~\ref{fig:1gapSTDTC}), where we see a clear exponential scaling $O(\lambda^{L/4})$.
-For general $n_1$ and $n_2$, we provide analytical analysis in Appendix~\ref{app:PerturbForST-DTC} that the perturbation on the $2\pi/n_G$ spacing should scale with $\lambda^{O(L/n_L)}$.
+For general $n_1$ and $n_2$, based on the analysis in Appendix~\ref{app:perturbGap}, the perturbation on the $2\pi/n_G$ spacing should scale with $\lambda^{O(L/n_L)}$.